lilsunny243/treasury-proposals/cloudflare-enterprise-2021-august-to-october/README.md

-# Cloudflare Enterprise Plan for Subscan from July 2021 to September 2021
+# Cloudflare Enterprise Plan for Subscan from August 2021 to October 2021

 Subscan is an aggregate high-precision blockchain explorer for Substrate-based chains.
 We have supported several influential blockchains, including Polkadot, Kusama, and Westend over a year.
 For many users, Subscan is their first stop in the blockchain world.
 As we continue to deliver new features and support more blockchains, our user base is on the steady rise.
 Therefore, high robustness and availability are currently among our major concerns.